-- attempt to deal with the situation yourself. - make assumptions, offer alternative explanations or diminish the seriousness of the behaviour or alleged incidents. - keep the information to yourself or promise confidentiality. - take any action that might undermine any future investigation or disciplinary procedure, such as interviewing the alleged victim or potential witnesses, or informing the alleged perpetrator or parents or carers.
+- attempt to deal with the situation yourself. - make assumptions, offer alternative explanations, or diminish the seriousness of the behaviour or alleged incidents. - keep the information to yourself or promise confidentiality. - take any action that might undermine any future investigation or disciplinary procedure, such as interviewing the alleged victim or potential witnesses, or informing the alleged perpetrator or parents or carers.

-The full procedures for dealing with allegations against staff can be found in Part 4 of Keeping Children Safe in Education 2022, and Part 7 of the London Child Protection Procedures, which can be found online.
+The full procedures for dealing with allegations against staff can be found in Part 4 of Keeping Children Safe in Education 2023, and Part 7 of the London Safeguarding Children Procedures, which can be found online at: https://www/londonsafeguardingchildrenprocedures.co.uk